Money Expert > Car Insurance > Why has my car insurance doubled?

 Image showing a woman with a cup of coffee looking at a computer.

-As we’ve seen, car insurance costs have increased a lot in recent years, but it may not actually be as bad as the numbers make it seem.
+As we’ve seen, car insurance costs have increased significantly in recent years, but it may not actually be as bad as the numbers make it appear.

 It’s important to remember that this 2021 rise launched from an extremely low baseline.
 Car insurance prices plummeted in 2020 as lockdowns kept drivers off the roads.
 In mid-2020, car insurance prices fell to their lowest since 2015 as car use (and therefore car accidents) declined.

-So, what looks like an enormous and rapid rise in prices as people took to the roads after Lockdown isn’t actually as dramatic as it seems.
-Much of it can be accounted for by a return to ‘normal’ after lockdowns.
+So, while it appears that car insurance has doubled as drivers took to the roads after lockdown, it isn’t as dramatic as it seems.
+Much of the price increase can therefore be attributed to a return to the ‘normal’ level of vehicle usage post the lockdowns.

-1. Shop around: Loyalty penalties may have gone, but that doesn’t mean that shopping around for new insurers isn’t a good idea.
+1. Shop around: Loyalty penalties may have gone, but shopping around for a new insurance provider is still a good idea.
 By comparing quotes with a service like MoneyExpert, you can easily find insurers that offer better deals for your needs.

 3. Improve your vehicle’s security: Security measures like car alarms, tracking systems, and steering-wheel locks make your vehicle harder to steal.
 This lowers your risk to insurers, which can also lower your car insurance premiums.